 Geography as a periodic relationship between the physical environment and life.
 Elements of the natural environment and their influences on human cultural activities.

-Examination of current theoretical and practical issues in the field of environmental ethics, among them, obligations to future generations, human relationships to naturem, and the inherent value of the natural world.
+Examination of current theoretical and practical issues in the field of environmental ethics, among them, obligations to future generations, human relationships to nature, and the inherent value of the natural world.

-Examines diverse cultural strategies with which human societies throught the world, ranging from tropical hunting and gathering groups to Euro-American and Asian industrialized nations, have responded to the natural environment.
-Students will learn to apply and anthropological perspective towards the understanding of topics of great global import such as population, pollution, industrialization, sustainable development, and ecosystems.
+Examines diverse socio-cultural strategies used by human societies throughout the world.
+Addresses a broad range of social formations such as those used by tropical hunters and foragers, small scale agriculturists & pastoralists, peasant farmers, and agro-industrial corporations, as they respond to and transform the natural environment.
+Students will learn to apply an anthropological perspective towards the understanding of topics of great global import such as population, pollution, industrialization, sustainable development, and ecosystems.

 Explores the changing relationship between people and the environment in the United States.
 As a general survey of the nation's environmental history, the course examines a variety of issues, including our changing understanding of the "natural" world and our place in it; the consequences of human efforts to commodify and control nature; social and ethical responses to environmental problems; and the evolution of environmental policy.

 Topics are chosen by the environmental studies faculty.
-Through lectures, discussion of readings, written assignments and other means, students explore a special topic in the field of environmental studies.
-3 credits.
+Through lectures, discussion of readings, written assignments, field work and other means, students explore a special topic in the field of environmental studies.

 Sustainability in the marine environment involves synchronizing human activities with the rhythms of nature.
 Students learn the theory of sustainability from the perspectives of marine biology and resource management, religious values, and socio-economic constraints, and study the application of these concepts in a particular geographic setting, Campobello Island, at the US-Canada border.
 This “travel and learn” course is offered in the summer term, and includes travel and residence for one week on Campobello Island, off the coast of Maine.
 The course fulfills the University Core Signature 3 requirement.